Balancing work and life can be a challenge! This working mom survival guide is a must-read for anyone struggling with getting it all done.

 By far, this is one of the biggest reasons I was able to balance work and family.

 Flexible schedules don’t work for everyone—you need the right job, a willing employer, and the discipline to work from home.
-But you can adjust your work schedule in so many ways.
-Job sharing, working one day at home, and cutting your hours in half are a few examples.
+But you can adjust your schedule in so many ways.
+Job sharing, working one day at home, and reducing your hours are a few examples.

 4. Get your partner on board

-If you have a partner, he or she needs to make the life changes necessary to accommodate your new family life as well.
-Maybe he wakes up earlier to prepare the milk and breakfast, or comes home earlier to handle bath time with you.
-He can work from home a few days, or handle daycare drop offs.
+He may need to make the life changes necessary to accommodate the changes that parenthood brings.
+Maybe he can wake up earlier to prepare the milk and breakfast or come home earlier to handle bath time with you.
+He can work from home for a few days or handle daycare drop offs.

-We need to stop assuming that child care falls only on our shoulders.
-Let your partner cover responsibilities as well so you’re not delegating duties, but parenting equally.
+We need to stop assuming that childcare falls only on our shoulders.
+Let your partner handle responsibilities as well so you’re not delegating duties, but parenting equally.

 5. Hold realistic expectations

-I stopped bothering with messy house guilt.
-As we speak, I still have chores to do, and my home is not as clean as it once had been before I had kids.
+I stopped bothering with the guilt of a messy house.
+As we speak, I still have chores to do and my home is not as clean as it once had been before I had kids.
 I also don’t put as much time into my daily beauty routine.
 I stick to the basics and save the glam looks for special occasions.

 Learn 6 reasons you can’t keep up with cleaning your home.